robhagemans/pcbasic/INSTALL.md

 options described there are not applicable or you prefer to install from source, please consult the notes below.

-#### Installation from source ####
+#### Installation from the Python distribution ####
-To install from source, download the source distribution and unpack the TGZ archive.
+Download the Python distribution of PC-BASIC and unpack the TGZ archive.
-The following packages are needed or recommended when installing PC-BASIC from source:
+The following packages are needed or recommended when installing PC-BASIC from the Python distribution:

 | Package                                                         | OS                 | Status       | Used for
 |-----------------------------------------------------------------|--------------------|--------------|----------------------------------------